harrypmdev/worthing-sw/README.md

 + The avatar feature allows user profiles to be represented succinctly and consistently across the site.
 + The avatar contains a profile image and username, and serves as a link to the profile in question (made evident by a visual change upon hover).
 The user's own profile can be accessed by their avatar on the navbar, and each post and comment is accompanied by the avatar of the poster.
-+ This allows users to intuively understand the avatar functionality across the site, as they already understand it from the navbar.
++ This allows users to intuitively understand the avatar functionality across the site, as they already understand it from the navbar.
 It also allows for links to the profile pages to be included without a separate button providing the link, therefore giving a better overall UX.

 <br />
 <details>